belsarej/Densenet-implemetation/README.md

 This repo consists of:

-Different Data Augmentation we used in our experiments in data augmentation.ipynb DenseNet Exp Excel file has the Expermentitonal Results
+Different Data Augmentation we used in our experiments in data augmentation.ipynb DenseNet Excel file has the Expermentitonal Results
+We have build two different models one DenseNet-BC(k=12,L=100) which is in Final Densenet implemetation and Another in densenet 121 with  1 Millon parameter in Densenet(1) file Data augmenation file contain different augmentation techniques